Set up your import files

 If the Automatically create and associate companies with contacts setting is enabled, contacts will be automatically associated with company records by matching the contact's email address domain to the Company Domain Name property in the company record.

-Unmatched columns in the import fileIf your spreadsheet has a column header that does not correspond to an existing property in HubSpot, you can select an existing create a custom property for it.
+Unmatched columns in the import fileIf your spreadsheet has a column header that does not correspond to an existing property in HubSpot, you can select an existing property or create a new custom property for it.

 Special characters in the import file

 Excel does not always properly save special characters when saving in .csv file format.
-You can import your list into Google Docs to resolve this.
+You can import your list into Google Sheets to resolve this.